-On July 8th, The Vatican Radio published a letter from the Congregation for Divine Worship and the Discipline of the Sacraments to Diocesan Bishops about that reiterated the guidelines for the Eucharistic bread and wine.
+Occasionally, the Congregation for Divine Worship and the Discipline of the Sacraments to Diocesan Bishops will reiterate the guidelines for the Eucharistic bread and wine.

 The reminders are necessary because, at one time, it was mainly religious communities that made the bread and wine used for Communion.
 Today everywhere from the local supermarket to Amazon sells communion wafers.
 As can be expected, it is of great importance to ensure that the quality and ingredients used are worthy of the Sacrament.